Skip to main content

 Loading

 Responsible adoption of artificial intelligence (AI) throughout society is one of the foremost challenges of the 21st century.
-In response, GRAIL is especially attuned to the possibilities and challenges of governing in the AI era.
+In response, the Governance and Responsible AI Lab (GRAIL) is especially attuned to the possibilities and challenges of governing in the AI era.

 Questions that guide GRAIL's work include: